 The dynamic calculation model of the silo should reproduce accurately the strength, the damping, the geometrical properties and the stiffness and mass distribution of the silo, containment structures, external ancillary elements, connecting pipes, extensions rigidly connected to the silo and the substructure.

 The dynamic effects of the silo content should be considered by additional structural masses assuming that the particulate content moves together with the silo shell.
 The distribution of the masses should reproduce the dynamic effects of the silo content.
-The effects of the content should be considered up to the part of the wall that is in contact with the stored contents, corresponding to the part on which static pressures are exerted according to prEN 1991-1-4:2021, 1.2.
+The effects of the content should be considered up to the part of the wall that is in contact with the stored contents, corresponding to the part on which static pressures are exerted according to EN 1991-1-4:—1, 1.2.

 The silos may be idealised by simple beam models with distributed masses.
 Elevated silos should be modelled with their substructures.
 In case the silo and the substructure are modelled separately, their frequencies should differ by more than 20 %.
-In case of squat or retaining silos according to prEN 1991-1-4:2021, 7.1, shell models for the silo wall and rigidly connected volume elements for the content may be used to account for the load transfer by friction and shear at the silo bottom.
+In case of squat or retaining silos according to EN 1991-1-4:—1, 7.1, shell models for the silo wall and rigidly connected volume elements for the content may be used to account for the load transfer by friction and shear at the silo bottom.

-Steel silos with or without substructures may be analysed assuming linear elastic behaviour according to prEN 1993-1-6:2023, 2.2.
-If the silo shell is modelled, the modelling rules according to prEN 1993-1-6:2023, 5.2, should be applied.
+Steel silos with or without substructures may be analysed assuming linear elastic behaviour according to EN 1993-1-6:—, 2.2.
+If the silo shell is modelled, the modelling rules according to EN 1993-1-6:—7, 5.2, should be applied.

-Reinforced concrete and prestressed precast reinforced concrete silos with or without substructures may be analysed assuming linear elastic behaviour according to prEN 1992-1-1.
+Reinforced concrete and prestressed precast reinforced concrete silos with or without substructures may be analysed assuming linear elastic behaviour according to EN 1992-1-1:—.

-Soil-structure interaction effects should be taken into account in accordance with prEN 1998-5:2022, 8, with respect to the type of foundation.
+Soil-structure interaction effects should be taken into account in accordance with EN 1998-5:—4, Clause 8, with respect to the type of foundation.

-The mass of the content should be determined in accordance with prEN 1991-1-4:2021, Annex C, using the upper characteristic value of the bulk unit weight u of the particulate solid.
-If the specific bulk material is not given in prEN 1991-1-4:2021, Annex C, the characteristic value of the bulk unit weight may be determined by material tests.
+The mass of the content should be determined in accordance with EN 1991-1-4:—1, Annex C, using the upper characteristic value of the bulk unit weight u of the particulate solid.
+If the specific bulk material is not given in EN 1991-1-4:—1, Annex C, the characteristic value of the bulk unit weight may be determined by material tests.

 NOTE The owner or other parties to the project can provide the value of the bulk unit weight.

 The dynamic effects should be calculated for the maximum filling level determined based on operating conditions.
-Intermediate filling levels may be taken into account, if the corresponding structural periods for the empty or full silo straddle the upper corner period TC of the applied response spectrum, as defined in prEN 1998-1-1:2022, 5.2.2.2 (1).
+Intermediate filling levels may be taken into account, if the corresponding structural periods for the empty or full silo straddle the upper corner period TC of the applied response spectrum, as defined in EN 1998-1-1:—2, 5.2.2.2 (1).

 In batteries of silos, different likely distributions of full, intermediate filled and empty silos should be considered according to the operation rules of the facility.
 In each of the silos, only symmetrical filling loads should be considered.